 Once the little bit of chocolate in the bottom of each mold is solid, we add the hazelnuts.
 Again, feel free to use other nuts – or leave them out entirely.

-Filling the molds with chocolate:
+4. Fill the molds with more chocolate:

 Now, we’ll fill the individual molds completely with chocolate.
 Don’t worry about spilling some chocolate but also don’t overfill the molds too much.
-When you’re done, let the chocolate cool down at room temperature.
+When you’re done, let the chocolate cool down to room temperature.
 Trying to move the silicone mold to the freezer while the chocolate is still runny usually ends in the chocolate flowing everywhere.
 Again, trust me here.

 I like to let the chocolate cool down for some hours and then move it to the freezer for about 1 hour.

-Popping the chocolates out of the mold:
+5. Pop the chocolates out of the mold:

 Here comes the fun part: popping the chocolates out of the mold.
-You simply turn the mold upside down, press with your thumb on the mold and out they come.
+You simply turn the mold upside down, press with your thumb on the mold, and out they come.

-Melt-in-your-mouth Chocolate Hearts
+Decadent Homemade Chocolate Hearts

-- Silicone molds
+- 1 Silicone mold